Design-Computing/Design-Computing.github.io/md/week2.md

    1. [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/#toc:): Do chapters 1&ndash;5

-   1. [Codecademy: Learn Python](https://www.codecademy.com/learn/learn-python) (This is python 2, the python 3 course is paid, but the content is basically the same.)
+   1. [Codecademy: Learn Python 3](https://www.codecademy.com/learn/learn-python-3).
+This is paid content, but you can do it on a free trial.
+If you decide to stay, students get 35% off.
+[Learn python 2](https://www.codecademy.com/learn/learn-python) (This is python 2 it's free, but the content is basically the same.)

    These will give you different perspectives on this python stuff.
 The more times you cover the material, the better it'll bed down in your brain.